convexengineering/gpkit/docs/source/installation.rst

 2. Install GPkit
 ++++++++++++++++
+  - Run ``pip install ctypesgen`` at the command line.
   - Run ``pip install gpkit`` at the command line.
+  - Run ``python -c "import gpkit.tests; gpkit.tests.run()"``
+  - If you want units support, install pint with ``pip install pint``.
-  - You may find sympy, scipy, iPython Notebook, and pints to be useful additional packages.
+  - You may find sympy, scipy, and iPython Notebook to be useful additional packages as well.